What is a DWI Specialist?

 In the world of breath or blood testing, the simple fact that a result says .08 or more, does not make it true.
 There are many, many, many errors that can occur in breath and blood testing cases, and with the DWI Specialist/Expert, the chances of finding those errors are greatly enhanced.

-To best answer this question, I am going to switch from first person to third person in the rest of this blog.
+To best answer this question, I am going to switch from 1st person to 3rd person in the rest of this blog.
 The first DWI Specialist/Expert in Texas was Gary Trichter.
 He has incredible experience and has been practicing law for approximately 39 years.
 His accolades include:

-Licensed to practice law in Alaska, Colorado, Texas, and Wyoming
+- Licensed to practice law in Texas, Alaska, Colorado, Texas, and Wyoming

 Further, Gary has been published in numerous legal journal and magazines, approximately 50 times and has lectured on DWI and other criminal law matters approximately 300 times.
 Please see Gary’s biography on www.texasdwilaw.comto see where he has lectured and see what he has published.